ietf-wg-privacypass/base-drafts/draft-davidson-pp-architecture.md

 client functionality.

 1. Server functionality:
-   - `PP_Server_Setup`: Generates server configuration and keys
+   - `ServerSetup`: Generates server configuration and keys
-   - `PP_Issue`: Run on the contents of the client message in the issuance phase.
+   - `Issue`: Run on the contents of the client message in the issuance phase.
-   - `PP_Verify`: Run on the contents of the client message in the redemption phase.
+   - `Verify`: Run on the contents of the client message in the redemption phase.

 2. Client functionality:
-   - `PP_Client_Setup`: Generates the client configuration based on the configuration used by a given server.
+   - `ClientSetup`: Generates the client configuration based on the configuration used by a given server.
-   - `PP_Generate`: Generates public and private data associated with the contents of the client message in the issuance phase.
+   - `Generate`: Generates public and private data associated with the contents of the client message in the issuance phase.
-   - `PP_Process`: Processes the contents of the server response in the issuance phase.
+   - `Process`: Processes the contents of the server response in the issuance phase.
-   - `PP_Redeem`: Generates the data that forms the client message in the redemption phase.
+   - `Redeem`: Generates the data that forms the client message in the redemption phase.

 We will use each of the functions internally in the description of the